interscript/rababa/python/Readme.md

 ### Data Preprocessing

 The original work cited above allow for both raw and preprocessed.
-We go for the simplest version here:
+We go for the simplest raw version here:
-- The corpus must have test.csv, train.csv, and valid.csv.
+- As mentionned above, corpus must have test.csv, train.csv, and valid.csv.
 - Specify that the data is not preprocessed in the config.
   In that case,  each batch will be processed and the text and diacritics will be extracted from the original text.